TriHermawan/faultx-miui-tools/README.md

 ### Steps to Relock the Bootloader

 1. Install Official MIUI Fastboot ROM:
    - [Download](https://github.com/TriHermawan/faultx-miui-tools/tree/main#miui-official-roms-archive--redmi-note-10-pro-sweet) the **fastboot** version of MIUI ROM for your device (`.tgz` format).
+Use this to ensure your system is clean and official.
-   - Use this to ensure your system is clean and official.
+   - Extract file `.tgz`

 2. [Download](https://github.com/TriHermawan/faultx-miui-tools/tree/main#miflash-tool) and Install Mi Flash Tool